lefevre-fraser/GME/Doc/README_in.txt

 Release Notes
 ----------------------------------
   - Fix opening mga file when its paradigm mta no longer exists
+  - Attribute search: allow searching for _id=id-0065-00000001 or _guid={...}
+  - Search: Autocomplete for Kind

 Release Notes of Release 13.11.14
 ----------------------------------